stevemckinney/iamsteve/data/blog/00164-visual-design-tips-you-can-apply-immediately.md

 date: "2017-07-04T11:51:00+00:00"
 lastmod: "2019-10-04T07:24:49+00:00"
 summary: "Add a little extra polish to any of your designs with these tips."
-metadesc: When designing there are things you can rely upon regardless of the situation.
+metadesc: "When designing there are things you can rely upon regardless of the situation.
 These are things which add extra polish, and are generally hidden to the untrained eye."
 theme: "#fff7e0"
 tags: ["Design"]
 categories: ["Design"]